eastgenomics/eggd_generate_bed/README.md

 OR

-- bioinformatics manifest (from 001_References)<br>
+- bioinformatics manifest (from 001_References)

 AND

 - a sample identifying file (this is used to get the appropriate panel from the manifest for the sample, this should be named X10000_ as the underscore is used to split and identify the sample).
-Any sample identifying file may be used (preferentially smaller to reduce download time)
+Any sample identifying file may be used (preferentially smaller to reduce download time).

 ## What does this app output?